What is a virtual server?

 is not what is wanted, but it is possible.
 With this in mind,

-context, and it is this context that is known as the "server config".
+server context, and it is this context that is known as the

-directives inside the "server config" context do not apply
+section, any configuration directives inside the "server config"

-However, one particular drawback to the "server config" context was
+However, one particular drawback to the "server config" section was

 that it did not provide a way to specify to which IP address that configuration